NishantDwd/CoWriter/readme.md

-# coWritter
+# CoWriter

-coWritter is a real-time collaborative document editing web application built using the MERN stack (MongoDB, Express.js, React, Node.js), Socket.IO for real-time communication, and Quill as the text editor.
+coWriter is a real-time collaborative document editing web application built using the MERN stack (MongoDB, Express.js, React, Node.js), Socket.IO for real-time communication, and Quill as the text editor.

 ## Features